cwendorf/simplePipes/docs/examples/expositionPipes.md

 ## [1] 5.333333
 ```

-Going a step further by chaining in a basic pipe, get the `main` of `variable2` using the data `frame`.
+Going a step further by chaining in a basic pipe, get the `mean` of `variable2` using the data `frame`.

 ```r